DavidLui/XMLHttpRequestGeneratorForm/README.md

 # XMLHttpRequestGeneratorForm

-Generates XMLHttpRequest for quick and simple calls.
+Converts curl to XMLHttpRequest for quick and simple JavaScript calls.